OpenSUTD/community/README.md

 # community-standards

-OpenSUTD modelled after the idea of an Open Organisation, and we have community standards for all members to abide by in order to ensure a good enviroment for members to learn and contribute effectively.
+OpenSUTD modelled after the idea of an **Open Organisation**, and we have community standards for all members to abide by in order to ensure a good enviroment for members to learn and contribute effectively.

+> An Open Organization is one that **engages participative communities both inside and out**; responds to opportunities more quickly, has access to resources and talent outside the organization, and **inspires, motivates, and empowers people at all levels to act**. **-[Open Organisation Definition](https://opensource.com/open-organization/resources/open-org-definition)**

 ## Important information